-2021-1 PASS THROUGH TRUST PASS THROUGH CERTIFICATES, SERIES 2021-1
+2021-1B PASS THROUGH TRUST PASS THROUGH CERTIFICATES, SERIES 2021-1B

-American Airlines, Inc. is creating a pass through trust that will issue American Airlines, Inc. Class A Pass Through Certificates, Series 2021-1.
-American Airlines, Inc. may offer Class B Pass Through Certificates, Series 2021-1 and/or other class of pass through trust certificates on or after the date of this prospectus supplement, pursuant to a separate prospectus supplement or a separate offering memorandum (each referred to as "offering materials"), in addition to any other additional classes of American Airlines, Inc. Pass Through Certificates, Series 2021-1 that may subsequently be offered, as provided herein.
-None of the Class B Pass Through Certificates nor any other additional classes of pass through trust certificates are being offered pursuant to this prospectus supplement.
+American Airlines, Inc. is creating a pass through trust that will issue American Airlines, Inc. Class B Pass Through Certificates, Series 2021-1.
+American Airlines, Inc. has also offered an additional separate class of pass through certificates, American Airlines, Inc. Class A Pass Through Certificates, Series 2021-1, pursuant to a separate prospectus supplement, and may subsequently offer additional pass through certificates ("Additional Certificates") after the date of this prospectus supplement, pursuant to a separate prospectus supplement or a separate offering memorandum (each referred to as "offering materials").
+None of the Class A Pass Through Certificates nor any other additional classes of certificates are being offered pursuant to this prospectus supplement.
 A separate trust will be established for each class of certificates that are issued.

 Each certificate will represent an interest in the assets of the related pass through trust.
-The proceeds from the sale of the Class A Certificates will initially be held in escrow and will thereafter be used by the Class A pass through trust to acquire the related series of equipment notes to be issued by American on a full recourse basis.
+The proceeds from the sale of the Class B Certificates will initially be held in escrow and will thereafter be used by the Class B pass through trust to acquire the related series of equipment notes to be issued by American on a full recourse basis.
 Payments on the equipment notes held in each pass through trust will be passed through to the holders of the related certificates of such trust.
 Distributions on the certificates will be subject to certain subordination provisions described herein.
 The certificates do not represent interests in, or obligations of, American or any of its affiliates.

-Subject to the distribution provisions described herein, the Class A Certificates will rank generally senior to any Class B Certificates that may be issued; and any Class B Certificates that may be issued will rank generally junior to the Class A Certificates.
+Subject to the distribution provisions described herein, the Class A Certificates will rank generally senior to the Class B Certificates, and the Class B Certificates will rank generally junior to the Class A Certificates.

-The equipment notes expected to be held by the Class A pass through trust will be issued to finance the following 21 aircraft: (a) sixteen newly manufactured Airbus A321-253NX aircraft currently scheduled for delivery to American during the period from January 2022 to June 2022 and (b) five Embraer ERJ 175 LR aircraft delivered new to American between October 2020 to December 2020.
+The equipment notes expected to be held by the Class B pass through trust will be issued to finance the following 26 aircraft: (a) twenty-one newly manufactured Airbus A321-253NX aircraft currently scheduled for delivery to American during the period from January 2022 to September 2022 and (b) five Embraer ERJ 175 LR aircraft delivered new to American between October 2020 to December 2020.
+The equipment notes expected to be held by the pass through trust for the Class A Certificates also will be issued to finance each such aircraft.
 The equipment notes issued for each aircraft will be secured by a security interest in all such aircraft.
-Interest on the issued and outstanding equipment notes will be payable semiannually on January 11 and July 11 of each year, commencing on July 11, 2022, and principal on such equipment notes is scheduled for payment on January 11 and July 11 of each year, commencing on January 11, 2023.
+Interest on the issued and outstanding equipment notes held by the pass through trust for the Class B Certificates will be payable semiannually on January 11 and July 11 of each year, commencing on July 11, 2022, and principal on such equipment notes is scheduled for payment on January 11 and July 11 of each year, commencing on January 11, 2023.

-Initially, Crédit Agricole Corporate and Investment Bank, acting through its New York Branch will provide a Liquidity Facility for the Class A Certificates in an amount sufficient to make three semiannual interest distributions on the outstanding balance of the Class A Certificates.
-Any Class B Certificates, if issued, may have the benefit of a separate Liquidity Facility as described in the offering materials for such class of certificates.
+Initially, Crédit Agricole Corporate and Investment Bank, acting through its New York Branch will provide a Liquidity Facility for the Class B Certificates in an amount sufficient to make three semiannual interest distributions on the outstanding balance of the Class B Certificates.
+The Class A Certificates have the benefit of a separate Liquidity Facility as described in the offering materials for such class of certificates.

-The Class A Certificates will not be listed on any national securities exchange.
+The Class B Certificates will not be listed on any national securities exchange.

-Investing in the Class A Certificates involves risks.
-See "Risk Factors" beginning on page S-27.
+Investing in the Class B Certificates involves risks.
+See "Risk Factors" beginning on page S-26.